Timeframe picker

 The available time granularity depends on the selected timeframe.

-The time granularity dropdown only updates line charts.
+The time granularity drop-down only updates line charts.

 Time frameBy 15 minBy hourBy dayBy weekBy month